mwherman2000/neo-csharpcoe/Competitions/NPCEntAppCompetitions/2018XXXXNPCEntAppCompetition1.md

       c) quality of your project's code, documentation, and videos

  **Category 1.
-Best Enterprise Applications - Submission Requirements**
+Best Enterprise Distributed Applications - Submission Requirements**

    a.
-For smart contract/Reusable Entity development, your project must use the NEO Persistable Classes (NPC e-dApp) Platform and NPC Compiler to create each entity class.
+For Reusable Entity development, your project must use Microsoft Azure, Microsoft Visual Studio, C#, and the NEO Persistable Classes Platform (NPC Compiler) to create each Reusable Entity class.

    b.
-Your project's client application and smart contract(s) must use *at least three (3) different NPC Reusable Entity classes*.
+Your project's client application and smart contract(s) must use *at least three (3) different Reusable Entity classes*.

    c.
-Your project can develop its own entities and/or re-use any existing Reusable Entities found in the NPC Entity Gallery [TODO].
+Your project can develop its own entities and/or re-use any existing Reusable Entities found in the NPC Reusable Entity Gallery [TODO].
 Your project can partner with other projects to share entities, functionality, and/or deployed Reusable Entity smart contracts (including shared data).
-One NPC entity will be supplied in advance: `NPCCounter`.
+One Reusable Entity will be supplied in advance: `NPCCounter`.
 Use of `NPCounter` is optional.

    d.
-The smart contacts/Reusable Entities for your enterprise application must be deployed on [`testnet`](https://neo.org/testnet?culture=en-us).
-You can use any .NET technology for your client-side application: ASP.NET, WinForms, WPF, Windows Console Application, Windows Service, Azure Web Jobs, etc. You can host and deploy your client-side application anywhere that is publicly accessible/runnable by the judges.
+The Reusable Entities for your distributed application must be deployed on [NEO `testnet`](https://neo.org/testnet?culture=en-us).
+You can use any .NET technology for your client-side application: ASP.NET, WinForms, WPF, Windows Console Application, Windows Service, Azure Web Jobs, etc. You can host and deploy your client-side application anywhere that is publicly accessible/runnable by the judges; Microsoft Azure is preferred.

    e.
-Resuble Entities must use NEO Persistable Classes (NPC e-dApp) Platform features; for example, your smart contracts/Reusable Entities cannot directly call `Storage.Put()` or `Storage.Get()`.
+Resuble Entities must use NEO Persistable Classes Platform features; for example, your smart contracts/Reusable Entities cannot directly call `Storage.Put()` or `Storage.Get()`.

    f.
 All source code created for your submission must be [MIT Licensed](http://www.opensource.org/licenses/MIT).